 Dr. Mark Mofid’s Task Force to Help

 As the risks of the Brazilian Butt Lift have made it to the top of the list of deadly plastic surgeries, there has been a great amount of attention to the procedure and making it safer.
-Dr. Mark Mofid, a plastic surgeon and a member of the Aesthetic Surgery Education and Research Foundation (ASERF), has taken steps to increase safety by forming a task force.
+Dr. Mark Mofid, a plastic surgeon in San Diego and a member of the Aesthetic Surgery Education and Research Foundation (ASERF), has taken steps to increase safety by forming a task force.
 Harvard graduate and medical training from The Johns Hopkins University School of Medicine, Dr. Mofid holds a strong background in the field and is currently an Associate Clinical Professor of Plastic Surgery at UC San Diego.
 After hearing about the death rates of the Brazilian Butt Lift, Mofid formed the ASERF Task Force to focus on these issues so proper guidelines can be put into place for plastic surgeons across the world.
 The first thing the task force did was conduct an international survey from physicians who have performed gluteal fat grafting procedures.

 The survey concluded that the Brazilian Butt Lift was indeed the deadliest plastic surgery operation and that the mortality rate may even be up to 20 times greater than any other aesthetic procedure.
 Now it was a question of why.
 Why is this procedure so dangerous?
 The same survey concluded that the deaths were linked to the methods used in the procedure and the prominent causes of death were due to the complications of fat embolism.
 In an American Society of Plastic Surgeons meeting in 2016, Dr. Mofid presented the findings of the ASERF Task Force.
 Aside from presenting these dangers, Mofid set forth guidelines for surgeons as well.
 These guidelines include steps such as where to place injections and places to avoid, how to properly position a patient, reviewing the patient’s gluteal vascular anatomy, and of course informing the patients of the risk of a fat embolism and discussing surgical alternatives with them.